-In Table 7, it is clearly presented that in terms of contextual readiness in inclusive classroom setting, the respondents strongly agree in all the indicators.
-The highest mean value was obtained for the statement “My school environment encourages me to practice inclusion” (x=3.48); and the lowest mean value was obtained for the statement “Available resources in my school allow me to respond to learner diversity” (x=3.19, High).
-Overall, the respondents perceived their contextual readiness in inclusive classroom settings as “Very High” (x=3.37).
+From the results In Table 7, in terms of contextual readiness in an inclusive classroom setting, the respondents strongly agree on all the indicators.
+The highest mean value was obtained for the statement “My school environment encourages me to practice inclusion” (M=3.48); and the lowest mean value was obtained for the statement “Available resources in my school allow me to respond to learner diversity” (x=3.19, High).
+Overall, the respondents perceived their contextual readiness in inclusive classroom settings as “Very High” (M=3.37).

 Contextual readiness is the teachers’ perception of environmental and institutional support, including leadership, resources, and collegial collaboration that facilitate inclusive practice (Dignath et al., 2022).
 Having very high level of this kind of readiness means that external factors such as human (school leaders and colleagues) and material (facilities, resources, overall culture) support are all prepared for inclusive education.
 Assessment and evaluation of these necessities to make the inclusive classroom setting ready, may be conducted before its implementation.

 Table 8.
-Summary of Perceived Readiness of Inclusive Education Teachers at Muntinlupa National High School – Senior High School
+Summary of factors and means of Perceived Readiness of Inclusive Education Teachers